QUICK GUIDELINES ABOUT ELIS (USCIS ELECTRONIC IMMIGRATION SYSTEM)

 Financial Documents (Bank Letters, Affidavit of support, stocks, bonds, scholarship letters etc.) Supporting financial documents must be dated within the past 3 months and must be accompanied with necessary translation, if not in English, and currency conversions, if amount indicated is not in US Dollars.

-STEP 4: After uploading supporting documents, the student has an option to view or delete each document.
+After uploading supporting documents, the student has an option to view or delete each document.
 Students also have the option to save their draft benefit request and complete/submit it at a later time.

-STEP 5: The student attests that all information provided is correct and true to the best of his/her knowledge and signs the application.
+The student attests that all information provided is correct and true to the best of his/her knowledge and signs the application.
 After the student signs the application, the system generates a PDF document, which the student should be advised to print and save a copy for his/her record.

-STEP 6: The student makes the payment of $290.00 filing fee, print the payment confirmation page, and submit the application.
+The student makes the payment of $290.00 filing fee, print the payment confirmation page, and submit the application.
 Once the application is submitted, there is no option of reviewing or editing the application, however students are allowed to upload additional documents before their case status turns to “optimized” on the USCIS case status screen.
 “Optimized” means the case is ready to be reviewed and approved by a USCIS officer or request additional documents.

-STEP 7: An RFE letter, if issued, is posted on the student’s ELIS account.
+A Request for Evidence (RFE) letter, if issued, is posted on the student’s ELIS account.
 Students can receive email notification about a RFE (if they checked the email notification box when they create their ELIS account), if not, they have to regularly check their account or check their case status online at www.uscis.gov.
 Documents requested by an RFE letter can be uploaded and submitted thru the ELIS system.
 A student has 33 days to respond to an RFE.

 Final decisions (approval or denial notices) are mailed out to the student’s address.